 While we drank we set the world to rights, well the sporting world anyway.
 But we also talked about beer, we made each other laugh, and we reminisced about the time Todd got in crazy shape for a personal training competition that I had entered.
 We also got exceedingly drunk.
 As we were heading off, Todd to the loving embrace of his family, me to a girlfriend who was just SUPER happy that I was 2 hours later than I had said I would be, I asked Todd something that I had asked only one person before.
 Whether he’d like to do a podcast with me.

 I didn’t even mention the subject that I had in mind, because I was scared of rejection.
 But he seemed pretty excited.
 I casually mentioned beer, which he readily agreed with, and then I mentioned doing it on fitness.
-I held my breath (okay I probably didn’t but allow me some artistic licence here) and he said the following, incredible words “Yeah sure, whatever the fuck you want to do it on mate sounds good to me”.
+I held my breath (okay I probably didn’t but allow me some artistic licence here) and he said the following, incredible words “Yeah sure, whatever you want to do it on mate sounds good to me”.
 One day I want those words engraved on a marble statue of Todd.

 Usually, when I have a really good idea it falls flat almost immediately.
 I’ve started 3 bootcamps in my life, all of them have fallen apart in fairly spectacular fashion.
 The first was in Regents Park, me and a couple personal trainers decided that it would be a great way to make some extra cash.
 I booked a spot in the park, printed t-shirts, created flyers, and even got some media interest (two journalists and a photographer came for a photoshoot and interview).